Institutional Review Board (IRB) proposals

 Preparing the proposal

 This section is based on experience with US IRB.
 Check if your IRB has a submission form that pre-specifies the information they want to see.
-These are typically found on each IRB’s website as well as template for consents and other helpful documents.
-For example, with the revised Common Rule, MIT has changed the application (Comprehensive Review Form), Application for Changes, closure, adverse event, etc. forms.
-Please download these forms directly from the MIT COUHES site rather than using old versions you have on hand.
+These are typically found on each IRB’s website along with templates for consent forms and other helpful documents.
+With the revised Common Rule, some universities such as MIT have changed the application and forms (e.g., closure, adverse event, etc.).
+Please download these forms directly from the your IRB's site rather than using old versions you have on hand.

 Contents of a proposal